 Cheap Universal TV production is mostly a Psycho (1960) knock-off — Scream, Pretty Peggy shows too many similarities with Hitchcock’s 1960 classic to be a mere coincidence.
 Having said that, this modest TV chiller is sufficiently entertaining.

-Scream, Pretty Peggy was directed by Gordon Hesser, better known for his low-budget horror films (The Oblong Box, Cry of the Banshee, etc.).
+Scream, Pretty Peggy was directed by Gordon Hesser, who is known for his B-movies (The Oblong Box, Cry of the Banshee, et cetera, et cetera).
 Hesser makes a good attempt to create tension, but the gimmicky and derivate script threatens to undermine his valiant efforts — he can’t be faulted for a script that offers zero surprises.

 The most interesting aspect of the movie is the reteaming of British writer Jimmy Sangster and actor Bette Davis.
 Having written The Nanny (1965) and The Anniversary (1968), Sangster collaborated for a third (and last) time with Davis, who plays a small role in the film.
 Unfortunately, the usually creative Sangster fails to give the legendary actress anything interesting to do.
 But Davis gives the batty-mama role everything she’s got and comes out of the movie with her dignity fairly intact.